aberamseyer/personal-site/src/content/blog/digital-asset-management.md

 ---
 title: 'Digital Asset Management'
 description: 'A system for storing and retrieving files.
 Like a computer, but its not on your computer.'
-pubDate: 'Dec 08 2023'
+pubDate: 'Jul 12 2023'
-heroImage: '/explorer.jpg'
+heroImage: '/img/explorer.jpg'
 ---

-###### Note: all images are of other file explorers, not the system I implemented.
+###### Note: As this was work done for a company, all images are of other systems, not the one I implemented.

 This was the first project that I got to own at the first company I worked at.
 "Digital Asset Management", or of course, the DAM system.
 "Own" here means: have the final say in the system's architecture (and how it will fit into exiting systems) and modeling the domain.